ucd-library/fin/docs/services/essync-service.md

   - `model` - data model used to process the event
   - `message` - additional message about what essync did
   - `es_response` - Elasticsearch response from the update/delete request
-  - `gitsource` - the `fin io` gitsource information for the record.
-This will store anything in the transformed containers `_.gitsource` property.
+  - `source` - This will store anything in the transformed containers `source` property or the first node with a `_.source` property.